garden-io/garden/docs/guides/running-service-in-local-mode.md

 3. The reverse port forwarding (on top of the previous SSH port forwarding) between the remote proxy container's HTTP port and the local application HTTP port is established by means of `ssh` command.

-As a result, the original target k8s workload is replaced by a workload that runs a proxy container, let's call it a proxy-workload.
+As a result, the original target kubernetes workload is replaced by a workload that runs a proxy container, let's call it a proxy-workload.
 The proxy-workload is connected with the local app via the 2-layered port-forwarding described above.
-This connection schema allows to route the target k8s workload's traffic to the local app and back.
-For the rest entities in the k8s cluster, the local app acts as an original kubernetes workload.
+This connection schema allows to route the target kubernetes workload's traffic to the local app and back.
+For the rest entities in the kubernetes cluster, the local app acts as an original kubernetes workload.

 In order to maintain secure connections, Garden generates a new SSH key pair for each `Deploy` action running in _local mode_ on **every** CLI execution.